-From 2006, I became part of a state-wide effort to mobilize rural women leaders and provide them with information about what health services had been promised by the government, which led to their organization as a grassroot collective, the Mahila Swasthya Adhikar Manch (MSAM, paying bribes, and other aspects of health care, refusing to believe any longer that maternal or infant deaths were caused by bad luck or fate.
+From 2006, I became part of a state-wide effort to mobilize rural women leaders and provide them with information about what health services had been promised by the government, which led to their organization as a grassroot collective, the Mahila Swasthya Adhikar Manch (MSAM, Women's Health Rights Forum) which became active in several districts.
+Several thousand women came together and began campaigning across Uttar Pradesh for health entitlements such as free medicines, reproductive services without paying bribes, and other aspects of health care, refusing to believe any longer that maternal or infant deaths were caused by bad luck or fate.